cmagganas/convo-lingo-pipecat/README.md

 The language selection is passed from the Twilio Call Flow to ConvoLingo via the websocket URL parameters, allowing for personalized language learning experiences.

+> **⚠️ Current Implementation Note**: At this time, the language selector only captures the user's preference but doesn't significantly alter the experience.
+The current British lady TTS voice is optimized for English and may not provide optimal pronunciation for other languages.
+Future versions will implement:
+>
+> 1. **Language-specific conversation starters** - "You chose Spanish, let's practice Spanish together..."
+> 2. **Multilingual TTS voices** - Language-appropriate voices for proper pronunciation
+> 3. **Structured course format** - Chapter and lesson-based learning progression
+> 4. **Smart text-to-speech** - Avoid reading pronunciation guides and special characters aloud

 <details>
 <summary><strong>🔧 Troubleshooting</strong></summary>